 Explosions in Myanmar as ship spotted in Naf river

-Locals said the ship was seen there from this morning for a few hours till 11:00pm, then it moved away.
-Since then, loud explosions have been heard on the border of Shahparir island, reports our Cox's Bazar staff correspondent.
+Locals said the ship was seen there from Friday morning for a few hours till 11:00pm, then it moved away.
+Since then, loud explosions have been heard on the border of Shahparir island.

-People in the border area said they heard sounds of multiple explosions intermittently from last night to Friday afternoon.
-However, between 3:00pm and 4:00pm today, there were more than 10 loud explosions.
+People in the border area said they heard sounds of multiple explosions intermittently from Thursday night to yesterday afternoon.
+But between 3:00pm and 4:00pm yesterday, there were more than 10 loud explosions.

 Mohiuddin Ahmed, commanding officer of Bangladesh Border Guard (BGB) Teknaf 2 Battalion, said, "In the morning, a large ship was seen across the Naf river in the waters of Myanmar.
 It could not be confirmed whether it was a warship or some other ship of the country.
 But the ship moved there before noon.